 Do you want something new?
-You want to build HTPC or gaming PC in a small case?
+You want to build HTPC or a gaming PC in a small case?
 I created a list of the best mini ITX cases and I will help you to choose the right one for you.

 But sometimes, even for me, it is hard to choose a right case.
 But I know a lot about mini ITX cases, so I am sure that if you read this whole text, you will know what case is right for you!

 Well, this is what you want to buy if you like mini ITX builds.
 And they are pretty popular right now.
 I wasn’t the biggest fan of these cases, but now I am.
 Just imagine putting full-size components in this small case.
 Of course, you will need a smaller motherboard, but that is normal.
 The case is looking really good, and it can stay in two positions.
 You can lay it down, and call it console killer, or you can mount it on the stand that comes with the case.
 It is made from hard plastic with rubber feet and I really like it.
 The Node 202 comes in matt black, and with an elegant design like this, you can fit in any space or room.
 There is one more thing, if you don’t want to spend time finding a right power supply for mini ITX case, you can order Node 202 with included power supply – Integra SFX 450W.
 Don’t worry, it will be enough for modern components.
 If we open case, we can see that it is separated into three pieces.
 One is for the motherboard, one for power supply, and last one for the graphics card.
 Check ‘Specs’ part to find out what components will fit in.

 Node 202 is a really nice case from Fractal Design with the option to put it in 2 positions.
 It also supports full-size components.
 However, I would love to see 3.5-inch mount for the HDD.